Suhas-H-C/roadmap-dashboard-ui/README.md

 ## roadmap-dashboard-ui  ##

-Built using react essentials concepts that triggers a dynamic relfective dashboard.
+Built using react essentials concepts that triggers a dynamic reflective dashboard.